Don Knotts in a Bittersweet Tale of Love and Loss

 |An original print ad|

 MacRae, incidentally, also eventually wound up in Mayberry, as Gomer's girlfriend.
-There are funny naval officers and ineffective Nazis bumbling around that lighten up the proceedings and keep it from getting too real.
-Somewhat surprisingly, there is a not-bad sountrack to the film, though you'll never be able to find it in any store nowadays.
+There are funny naval officers and ineffective Germans bumbling around that lighten up the proceedings and keep it from getting too real.
+Somewhat surprisingly, there is a not-bad soundtrack to the film, though you'll never be able to find it in any store nowadays.

 "The Incredible Mr. Limpet" is fondly remembered by true fans of animation, and actually remains quite enjoyable by modern children.
 They will be entranced by the terrific animation sequences and Knotts' nervous-guy act at the films' beginning.
 "The Incredible Mr. Limpet" is available on DVD and Blu-ray, the latter having been released in August 2012.
 A remake is planned, though it has been in development Hell for a decade and may well remain there for another decade.
 "Fun for the whole family," as they say.

 "The Incredible Mr. Limpet" gets our highest rating.
 It is a true classic, no matter how you define that.
-Directly below is the original trailer for "The Incredible Mr. Limpet."
+Directly below is a trailer for "The Incredible Mr. Limpet."
 Below that is a grainy copy of the incredible song "I Wish I Were A Fish," by Don Knotts.